7 Facts You Didn’t Know About Calcium

 Additionally, consuming excessive inorganic calcium can cause side effects such as nausea, gastrointestinal discomfort, constipation, fatigue, and a general feeling of weakness.

-The vast majority of kidney stones are comprised mostly of calcium oxalate, leading researchers to believe that calcium supplements contribute to kidney stones.
+The vast majority of kidney stones are composed mostly of calcium oxalate, leading researchers to believe that calcium supplements contribute to kidney stones.
 However, as I mentioned above, calcium from food sources does not cause kidney stones.
 That’s because the calcium in foods is organic, and therefore bioavailable.

 So Should I Take Calcium Supplements Or Not?